Nose Piercing Bumps - Causes & Treatments Guide

 When people realize they have an infection, their first tendency can be to take the jewelry out so they don’t have to work around it when they are treating it.

-So what you want to do is leave the jewelry in, even during an infection, so that drainage can continue as you keep cleaning the site out.
+Considering this, what you want to do is leave the jewelry in, even during an infection, so that drainage can continue as you keep cleaning the site out.

-It can suck to constantly have to clean your piercing site to fight the infection or to pay for medicine to knock it out.
-But if you follow your doctor’s orders, the infection will soon be gone and that ugly bump will fade quickly.
+It can suck to constantly have to clean your piercing site to fight the infection or to pay for medicine to knock it out, but if you follow your doctor’s orders, the infection will soon be gone and that ugly bump will fade quickly.

-So while an infection can be inconvenient, it’s usually easy to take care of.
+It's good to know that while an infection can be inconvenient, it’s usually easy to take care of.

 Getting Rid Of A Pustule